Professor-G/StreamingInstability_YJ14/docs/index.rst

 .. figure:: _static/module_import.png
     :align: center
 |
-By default the class is initiated with a gas column density of 30 (g/cm2), a temperature of 30 (K), a gas scale height of 5 (au), stokes number of 0.3, and at a wavelength of 1 mm.
-There are a variety of simulation and model parameters to consider when using your own data, although note that some parameters are only required if analyzing multi-species simulations, and others that are required if the simulation is self-gravitating. please reivew the API documention for details.
+By default the class is initiated with a gas column density of 10 (g/cm²), a temperature of 30 (K), a gas scale height of 5 (au), a stokes number of 0.3.
+The radiative transfer is also conducted at the 1 mm wavelength.
+There are a variety of simulation and model parameters to consider when using your own data, although note that a lot of these arguments are only required if analyzing multi-species simulations, with some others that are only required if the simulation is self-gravitating.
+Reivew the API documention for parameter details.

-The `configure <https://protort.readthedocs.io/en/latest/autoapi/protoRT/rtcube/index.html#id0>`_ class method will run through all the relevant calculations in order to perform the radiation transfer at the specified wavelength and compute the mass excess.
-As no opacity parameters were input, the code will by default use the DSHARP opacities available in the `compute_opacities <https://protort.readthedocs.io/en/latest/autoapi/protoRT/compute_opacities/index.html>`_ module.
+The `configure <https://protort.readthedocs.io/en/latest/autoapi/protoRT/rtcube/index.html#id0>`_ class method will convert the simulation into physical units (cgs) and run through all the relevant calculations in order to perform the radiation transfer at the specified wavelength and compute the mass excess.
+When no opacities are input, the code will use the `DSHARP <https://iopscience.iop.org/article/10.3847/2041-8213/aaf743>`_ opacities included in the `compute_opacities <https://protort.readthedocs.io/en/latest/autoapi/protoRT/compute_opacities/index.html>`_ module.
+When using the DSHARP opacities, ensure that the internal dust density of the dust grains (``grain_rho``) is the default value of 1.675 (g/cm³) as per the adoped dust model.

 .. code-block:: python

    cube.configure()

-This method will automatically assign all the relevant attributes including the optical depth at the output plane (``tau``), the corresponding intensity map (``intensity``), as well as the ``filling_factor``, the ``mass_excess``, and the mass of each planetesimal in the simulation, if applicable.
+This method will automatically assign all of the relevant attributes including the optical depth at the output plane (``tau``), the corresponding intensity map (``intensity``), as well as the ``filling_factor``, ``mass_excess``, and the mass of each planetesimal in the simulation (``proto_mass``), if applicable.

 .. code-block:: python